sophiemiddleton/DTCode/README.md

 Each file is produced for a given run_time.

-The MCA has 256 channels, the dump over RS232 gives a number of counts for each channel.
+The MCA has 256 channels, the dump over RS232 gives a number of counts for each channel.This is stored in the "channel_file".

+## Using this code for data analysis:

+The "data_analysis.py" file can be used to analyze the output of the extraction phase.